 Conclusions: An impact of quartz dust on first AMI was observed only in a small subgroup that had virtually no pre-exposure to RQ.
 Further studies on the basis of complete occupational history are required to substantiate this finding.

-This article is published in the Journal "Occupational and Environmental Medicine", Volume 76, pp. 370-375.
+This article is published in the Journal "Occupational and Environmental Medicine", Volume 76, Issue 6, pp. 370-375.

 J. Gellissen, D. Pattloch, M. Möhner: